Milne

 Welcome to Reception Milne’s homepage.

-Our Class Teacher is Mrs Ghoul and our Early Years Educator is Miss Newton.
+Our Class Teacher is Mrs Ghoul and our Early Years Educator is Ms Johnson.

 This page will be updated every Friday where you can see what the children have been learning.